microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/04_Multimodal_Interfaces.md

     ```You are a pirate, and every response must be full of pirate lingo. ```

+3. In the playground, click **enable microphone,** a pop up will appear, click allow to interactions with audio.

-3. Interact with the model by clicking on the **start listening** button, saying ``hello`` and ask the model a few facts.
+4. Interact with the model by clicking on the **start listening** button, saying ``hello`` and ask the model a few facts.

-4. Next, change the tone with the system message as follows and interact with the model again:
+5. Next, change the tone with the system message as follows and interact with the model again:

 ```You are a valiant medieval knight.
 Every response should echo the chivalry, honor, and grandeur of the court.
 Speak with formality and grace, as if addressing kings, queens, and noble warriors.```